HTTP-RPC/Kilo/README.md

 ## WebService
 `WebService` is an abstract base class for web services.
 It extends `HttpServlet` and provides a thin, REST-oriented layer on top of the standard servlet API.

 Service operations are defined by adding public methods to a concrete service implementation.
 Methods are invoked by submitting an HTTP request for a path associated with a service instance.
-Arguments are provided either via the query string or in the request body, like an HTML form. `WebService` converts the arguments to the expected types, invokes the method, and writes the return value (if any) to the output stream as JSON.
+Arguments are provided either via the query string or the resource path/request body. `WebService` converts the arguments to the expected types, invokes the method, and writes the return value (if any) to the output stream as JSON.

 The `RequestMethod` annotation is used to associate a service method with an HTTP verb such as `GET` or `POST`.
 The optional `ResourcePath` annotation can be used to associate the method with a specific path relative to the servlet.
 If unspecified, the method is associated with the servlet itself.